MrChristoff/CV/README.md

 **Various Media and Tech companies, including: Sony Pictures Europe, All3Media, Ask Jeeves** (2000 to 2015) *IT Support Analyst*
+- Lead engineer on hardware roll-outs to executive staff
+- Mentor to junior engineers
 - Support and implement bespoke and off the shelf systems and products
-- Desk side and remote support of mobile and static hardware, to staff of all levels.
+- Desk side and remote support of mobile and static hardware, to staff of all levels
+- Configure and document mobile networks for ‘On site’ Broadcasts

 ### Interests
 - Running keeps me sane!
 No phone, no music, no magic watch, just a destination or some allocated time.